brw59/CS306-Inquisitiveness/README.md

 Merge sort works

-quick sort and heap sort .cpp files currently do not
+heap sort .cpp files currently do not

 the .py program takes 1 command line argument of a number and generates a new file with the number of random numbers that is specified in the parameter, and